-B. Wall Penetration Framing

-Combustible Wall Penetration
+B. Wall Penetration Framing Combustible Wall Penetration

-Whenever a combustible wall is penetrated, you must frame a hole for the wall shield firestops.
-A wall shield firestop maintains minimum clearances and prevents cold air infiltration.
+Whenever a combustible wall is penetrated, you must frame a hole for the wall shield firestop(s).
+The wall shield firestop maintains minimum clearances and prevents cold air infiltration.

-- The opening must be framed on all four sides using the same size framing materials as those used in the wall construction. - A wall shield firestop must be placed on each side of an interior wall.
+- The opening must be framed on all four sides using the same size framing materials as those used in the wall construction. - SLP pipe A wall shield firestop must be placed on each side of an interior wall.
 A minimum 1 1/2 in.
-(38 mm) overlap of attached heat shields must be maintained. - See Section 10.I. for information for regarding the installation of a horizontal termination cap.
+(38 mm) overlap of attached heat shields must be maintained. - DVP pipe A wall shield firestop is required on one side only on interior walls.
+If your local inspector requires a wall shield firestop on both sides, then both wall shield firestops must have a heat shield attached to them. - See Section 10.M. for information for regarding the installation of a horizontal termination cap.